kinnala/sp.fem/docs/index.rst

     make install-conda

-Next you can create a new conda environment and install the required packages by running
+Next you can create a new conda environment *spfemenv* and install the required packages by running

 .. code-block:: bash